Abdullah-AlSawalmeh/reading-notes/README.md

 # Brief introductry about the author:
-**Abdullah Al Sawalmeh**, He is a software developer and having an MS.c degree in Mechatronics engineering, He is a Co-founder & CEO of Bkum.co and CTO of dalilk.com, he worked as a customer support agent for Ryanair airlines in Hungary.
+**Abdullah Al Sawalmeh**, He is a software developer and having an MS.c degree in Mechatronics engineering from Universty of Debrecen, Hungary, He is a Co-founder & CEO of Bkum.co and CTO of dalilk.com, he worked as a customer support agent for Ryanair airlines in Hungary.

 Here is my GitHub portfolio [page](https://abdullah-alsawalmeh.github.io/reading-notes/README)